mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 roughly 1.25 times the star’s optimum zone for supporting life

-- so, in the case of our own solar system, the N zone of Sol’s asteroid belt occurs 187 million kilometres from the sun.
+- so, in the case of our own solar system, the N zone of Sol’s asteroid belt occurs 187 million kilometers from the sun.

 **M Zone:** The mid belt.
 A zone of transition between the N and C zones, here the asteroids and planetoids are a mixture of M